Bernard T. Espelage

-Bernard Theodore Espelage, O.F.M.
-(February 16, 1892—February 19, 1971) was an American prelate of the Catholic Church and member of the Franciscan Order.
+Bernard Theodore Espelage (February 16, 1892—February 19, 1971) was an American prelate of the Catholic Church and member of the Franciscan Order.
 He was the first bishop of the Diocese of Gallup in New Mexico and Arizona, serving from 1940 until 1969.

 Biography

 Early life

 Bernard Espelage was born on February 16, 1892, in Cincinnati, Ohio.
 He was one of the six children of Clara and Bernard Espelage.
 His older brother, Sylvester Espelage, also entered the Franciscan order and became the vicar apostolic of the Diocese of Wuchang in 1930.
 Bernard received his early education at parochial schools and Franciscan seminaries, including St. Francis Seminary.
 He was invested with the Franciscan habit on August 15, 1910, and made solemn vows in 1914.

 Priesthood

 Espelage was ordained to the priesthood for the Franciscans in Oldenburg, Indiana, on May 16, 1918 by Bishop Joseph Chartrand.
-After his ordination, the Franciscans assigned Espelage as a curate at a parish in Roswell, New Mexico.
+After his ordination, Espelage was assigned as a curate at a parish in Roswell, New Mexico.
 In 1919, he was named chancellor of the Archdiocese of Santa Fe, also serving as secretary to Albert Daeger, the bishop of that archdiocese.
 In 1926, Espelage earned a Licentiate of Canon Law from the Catholic University of America in Washington, D.C.
 Espelage served as rector of the Cathedral of St. Francis of Assisi from 1934 to 1939.
 The Franciscans then returned him to Oldenburg to serve as pastor of Holy Family Parish there.